 If there is no lintel, suitable temporary support must be provided and a new lintel inserted, with guidance from a structural engineer.
 (Hence the requirement for Building Regulations consent when old windows are replaced with new windows.)

 Where existing windows have already been replaced in cavity walls without lintels, stepped hairline cracking to the wall above the opening is very common.
-The opening will need to be stabilised, and where necessary, a new lintel inserted to support the weight of the outer cavity.
+To fix this, the opening needs to be stabilised, and where necessary, a new lintel inserted to support the weight of the outer cavity.

 A similar but more serious problem can occur with bay windows, particularly to 1930s houses.
 The original windows often had discreet integral columns supporting heavy loadings from roofs.
 So it’s again important that replacement windows are designed to provide sufficient structural support.

 Sashes are heavy and prone to jamming, or they may slide down uncontrollably.

 Sash windows are fairly straightforward to overhaul.
 Common problems such as broken sash cords and jammed pulleys are obvious and easily fixed, but other defects are less obvious.

 - Where the original 2mm-thin glass has been replaced with modern thicker glass (which must be a minimum of 3mm), the counterbalancing iron or lead weights in the side boxes will need to be adjusted

 - The timber beading to the frames that holds the sashes in alignment can also break or work loose, and it is common for old windows to have been ‘painted closed’